Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 #### Availability

 Availability is protection of a system ability to make software systems and data fully available when a user needs it (or at a specified time).
 The purpose of availability is to make technology infrastructure, applications and data available when they are needed for organizational process or for organization customers.
 Although it is usually mentioned last, availability is not the least important pillar of information security.
 Therefore, despite being mentioned last in the CIA triad, availability is just as important and as necessary a component of information security as confidentiality and integrity.
-Attacks against availability are known as denial of service (DoS) attacks and are discussed below.
+Attacks against availability are known as Denial of Service (DoS) attacks and are discussed below.
 Natural and man-made disasters obviously may also affect availability as well as confidentiality and integrity of information, though their frequency and severity greatly differ – natural disasters are infrequent but severe, whereas human errors are frequent but usually not as severe as natural disasters.
 In both cases, business continuity and disaster recovery planning (which at the very least includes regular and reliable backups) is intended to minimize losses.

 #### Identification